Pokémon Scarlet & Violet: Elite Four And Champions Full Guide

 Elite Four And How To Beat Them

-We recommend players to at least have level 57 or above Pokémons to reach the same level as Elite Four Pokémons.
-Players can heal their Pokémon after each battle and use stat-boosting items too, however, they can not go back to the Pokémon Center.
-Best to prepare yourself before entering the Pokémon League.
-Here are all the Elite Four, their Levels, and how to beat them.
+Congratulations!
+You’re about to challenge the Elite Four and face the top Champions.
+To succeed, it’s essential to have Pokémon at level 57 or higher, matching the Elite Four’s levels.
+You can heal your Pokémon after each battle and use stat-boosting items, but you can’t return to the Pokémon Center.
+Prepare yourself before entering the Pokémon League.
+Here are the Elite Four members, their levels, and how to defeat them.

 Rika: First Elite (Level 57-58)